mattdesl/garnish/README.md

 { type: 'foo', url: '/blah.js', elapsed: '325ms', name: 'http' }
 ```

-You can use the `color` field to override any of the default colors with a new [ANSI style](https://github.com/chalk/ansi-styles).
+You can use the `colors` field to override any of the default colors with a new [ANSI style](https://github.com/chalk/ansi-styles).

 For example, the following will print `elapsed` in yellow if it passes our threshold: